kmcelwee/fsi-web-scraping-seminar/seminar-2/introduction-to-pandas.md

 **Question: Why might you prefer median instead of mean as a way to describe your data?**

 <details><summary><a class="btn btn-purple">View Solution</a></summary>
-<p>Medians are less sensitive to outliers.
-Meaning that one large or really small
+<p>Medians are less sensitive to outliers, meaning that one large or really small
 numbers won't dramatically change your calculation.</p>

 <p>This is most common when talking about incomes.
 Especially in the US, economists
-will discuss "median household income".
+will discuss "median household income."
 This is because the "mean household income" is significantly higher because economic inequality.
 Mean household income would be a poor reflection of the actual state of the economy.</p>